RobertoPrevato/jekyll-now/_posts/2017-08-03-Things-I-would-have-liked-to-know-about-Azure-Search.md

 In both cases, I needed to write wrapper functions that return non-standard strings.
 This last thing made me waste half day of work, hopefully I will help somebody to save time with this post.

-### Following soon...

-In my next blog post I will speak about how I bulk-uploaded test data inside development environments, using [Python Azure Storage library](https://github.com/Azure/azure-storage-python); and how to bulk-upload files to Blob storage using the new [asyncio framework](https://docs.python.org/3/library/asyncio.html) of Python 3.4 >.

 Cheers!

 ------